 A spectacularly rich experience in the Andean Mountains awaits you!
-Immerse yourself in the Inca culture as you hike 50 kilometers through the heart of the beautiful Andes.
+Immerse yourself in the Inca culture as you hike 43 kilometers through the heart of the beautiful Andes.
 This 4-day trek is the only one to take you along the original Inca Trail; an authentic hand-built stone footpath where you will walk in the footsteps of ancient Inca royalty.
-Climb from 2,380 meters to 4,210 meters at Dead Woman's Pass, then pass through unforgettably beautiful jungle scenery and hidden labyrinth-style ruins, until you reach the Inti Punku (Sun Gate) just in time for a stunning sunrise.
+Climb from 2,380 meters to 4,210 meters at Dead Woman's Pass, then pass through unforgettably beautiful jungle scenery and hidden labyrinth-style ruins, until you reach the Inti Punku (Sun Gate) in the early morning light.
 Get ready for awe-inspiring views over Machu Picchu; the most spectacular Inca archaeological site in South America!

 Day by Day Itinerary:

 Trek Briefings: All travelers are required to visit the Cuzco office for a mandatory briefing on your trek one day prior to departure at 6pm.
 At this meeting you will receive detailed information on the route, a list of what to bring, confirm your pick-up for the morning of the trek and be able to ask questions.